12 Easy, Short Blue Mountains Walks For all ages

 • Grade 5.
 Very experienced bushwalkers with specialised skills, including navigation and emergency first aid.

-Which Blue Mountains walks are wheelchair accessible
+Which walks in the Blue Mountains are wheelchair accessible?

-• Leura Cascades – This walk is partially accessible, the path to the view of the upper cascades has an accessible lookout.
+• Leura Cascades – This walk is partially accessible.
+The path to the view of the upper cascades has an accessible lookout.

-• Three Sister’s Walk at Katoomba – This track is rated accessible, however, it is a little steep in spots and users may need assistance.
+• Three Sister’s Walk at Katoomba – This track is rated accessible.
+However, it is a little steep in spots and users may need assistance.

-Walks in the blue mountains that are dog friendly
+Dog friendly walks in the blue mountains

 This is a pretty short list – but luckily there are a couple of dog-friendly Blue Mountains walks.
 The Lower Blue Mountains near Lawson and Hazelbrook and the upper mountains around Mount Victoria are your best bet, mainly in the areas not included in the National Parks.

-• South Lawson Waterfall Walk
+• South Lawson Waterfall Walk is a 3km circuit walk.

-• Horseshoe Falls Reserve, Hazelbrook
+• Horseshoe Falls Reserve, Hazelbrook – 2km return walk

-• Mount Piddington in Blackheath
+• Mount Piddington in Blackheath is an almost 8km challenging walk.

-• Wentworth Falls Lake
+• Wentworth Falls Lake is a perfect place for lazy dogs!

-Find more ideas for great things to see and do in the Blue Mountains
+Have questions about things to see and do in Sydney?

 1. This is one location in Australia that I have always wanted to visit, never quiet made it.
 So many amazing beautiful walks that would be worth the effort regardless of walk grade.
 Spectacular photos.